 In 1839, he returned to Steubenville, where he opened a law practice with Benjamin Tappan.
 In 1842, the Ohio legislature appointed Stanton to be the reporter to the Ohio Supreme Court.
 Steubenville residents selected him to be city solicitor in 1847.
 Stanton prosecuted the community’s criminal element with energy and thus effectively cleaned up the town.

 In 1849, Stanton participated in the most famous case of his career.
 It was called Pennsylvania v. the Wheeling and Belmont Bridge Company.
 Stanton represented Pennsylvania in the case and claimed that the bridge company had constructed a bridge across the Ohio River that impeded steamboat traffic.
 The United States Supreme Court ruled in Stanton’s favor and ordered the company to either remove the bridge or to alter it.
-Stanton also represented Cyrus McCormick when he sued a competitor for stealing his reaper design.
+Stanton also represented John Manny, a competitor of Cyrus McCormick, when McCormick sued Manny for stealing his reaper design.
 One of Stanton’s co-attorneys was Abraham Lincoln.
 Stanton won this case as well.
 He also represented the federal government in land claim disputes in California.